 General Health & Safety

-Cleanliness is on the forefront of everyone’s mind these days, and Disney is going to do their best to make sure the parks are kept as clean and sanitized as possible to increase guest safety.
+Cleanliness is on the forefront of everyone’s mind these days, and Disney is doing their best to make sure the parks are kept as clean and sanitized as possible to increase guest safety.

 Cast Member Training

 Training the Disney Cast Members is probably the most important step in keeping guests safe.
-If Disney implements all these new changes and guidelines but the Cast Members don’t know how to put them in practice or make sure guests are adhering to them, it’s not going to work very well.
+Implementing all these new changes and guidelines without properly training the Cast Members on how to put them in practice or make sure guests are adhering to them, would not work very well.

-It takes a long time to get Cast Members trained and up-to-speed with all the new procedures and this is one reason why the parks are taking so long to get back open.
+It takes a long time to get Cast Members trained and up-to-speed with all the new procedures and this is one reason why the parks took so long to get back open and continue to open in phases.

-Disney is spending between now and the opening to make sure the Cast Members know how to handle all the new protocols which will make things go a lot smoother when guests start showing up.
+Disney is spending lots of time to make sure the Cast Members know how to handle all the new protocols, making things go a lot smoother when guests start showing up.

 Sanitization of Areas

 Even before Disney World closed, we saw an increased emphasis on cleaning and sanitization around all public areas.
-Things that are “high touch” areas will be sanitized with even more regularity.
+Things that are “high touch” areas are now sanitized with even more regularity.

-Door knobs, handles, buttons, counters, handrails, etc will all get significant attention to keep the germs down.
+Door knobs, handles, buttons, counters, handrails, etc, all get significant attention to keep the germs down.
 To help with sanitization, Disney is increasing the number of cleaning staff throughout the resort.

 Increased Signage throughout the Parks

-Increased signage will be installed throughout the parks from the walkways, to the restaurants and attractions.
-Here is an idea of what some of the safety protocol signage will look like:
+Increased signage has been installed throughout the parks along the walkways, and at the restaurants and attractions.
+Here is what some of the safety protocol signage looks like:

-The signs look easy to read and understand and guests shouldn’t have a hard time identifying the rules they need to follow.
+The signs are easy to read and understand and guests shouldn’t have a hard time identifying the rules they need to follow.

 It’s not only the Cast Members’ job to sanitize, but also the guests’ responsibility.
 Hand washing after all is one of the most important ways to limit infection according to the CDC.
 Disney has made this easy by installing many hand washing and sanitizing stations around the parks.
 They are very visible and have easy access being located in many areas.

 Some of these stations just have Purell hand sanitizer, while others are full washing stations.
+They are commonly found at the entrances and inside restaurants, attractions and shops.
 Expect to see many more of both kinds pop up in Walt Disney World, along with bottles of hand sanitizers on counters.

 Read more about Hand Sanitizer and Washing Stations in Disney World in our guide and see how you can locate them with My Disney Experience.

 We’ve already seen some of the new guidelines regarding general safety around the park, but what about the attractions?
-Big changes are coming here too.
+Big changes have been made here too.

 Limited Attractions & Capacity

 The first step Disney is taking is to limit the attractions available and their ride capacity.
-Some attractions keep you in close quarters with other guests so these might be closed for a while.
-Others will have so see the hourly number of riders reduced to keep distancing measures in place.
+Some attractions keep you in close quarters with other guests so these might continue to be closed for a while.
+All attractions have seen the hourly number of riders reduced to keep distancing measures in place.

-Only the attractions/shows that can be adapted to fit the spacing needs of the guests will be allowed to run.
+Only the attractions/shows that can be adapted to fit the spacing needs of the guests are currently allowed to run.
 Read the Full List of Disney World Attractions & Entertainment available after reopening.

-This could work but it depends on the number of people that actually show up to the parks while they are running like this.
+This has worked well so far, but it depends on the number of people that actually show up to the parks while they are running like this.
 Even if you have half capacity as normal, greatly reducing the number of people that can ride each hour might increase wait times.

 (Update) – Disney has changed their minds about this multiple times, but as of now, Disney World is using the Virtual Queue system in Walt Disney World after the reopening, though not as much as originally thought.